 A deficiency of vitamin B9 is highly unlikely in livestock.
-Poultry are the must susceptible, but swine, young ruminants, and horses that are stabled without access to pasture are also at risk.
+Poultry are the most susceptible, but swine, young ruminants, and horses that are stabled without access to pasture are also at risk.

 A folic acid deficiency can be triggered by a diet that is unbalanced in other ways.
 For example, vitamin B12, choline, vitamin C, and iron deficiencies can all lead to a vitamin B9 problem.
 Diets that contain excessive amounts of either protein or sucrose may also be at fault.
 Feed that is highly processed or has been stored for a long time poses an additional threat.

 Drugs and moldy grain can interfere with vitamin B9 synthesis in all types of animals.

 Pets may suffer from a vitamin B9 deficiency if they have food allergies or renal, pancreatic, or intestinal disorders which keep them from synthesizing and absorbing the nutrient properly.
 Some breeds of dogs, particularly Boxers and Golden Retrievers, can inherit a predisposition toward folic acid deficiency.